 End Macro Type

 The "exclude content macro" is a valuable tool for controlling what content is shared externally while still allowing you to edit and manage the content as needed.
-By following the steps outlined above and being mindful of the potential risks, you can effectively exclude specific content from external sharing in Confluence and safeguard sensitive information.
+By following the steps outlined above and being mindful of the potential risks, you can effectively exclude specific content from external sharing in Jira and Irrelevant for external users.